gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

 Notice that in order to model the server-side data context we adopted an objective memory representation, performing a one to one mapping with the relational model of the Database to obtain a faster access intermediate representation of the queried data, making them available to processes for elaboration.
 This type of rapresentation could be compared with the model part of the MVC pattern.

+Regarding the client level the Individual user is provided with an application deployed on his mobile, interfacing with his activity monitoring device APIs that takes care both of allowing the user to interact with the services offered by the server and to communicate monitored data to the appropriate service.
+Third Parties for the Data4Help service and Organizers for Track4Run are provided with a web portal through which they can perform active interactions with the server such as sending Filtering Requests or creating a new Run for the Users, while passive interactions such as data-sending regarding subscriptions to certain topics are perfomed on a different channel, on the IP and port provided at the moment of registration and stored in the Database.